Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Policies

 \section{Policies}

 In this section, we define the policies we are using in the paper.
 We first define the Most Servers First (MSF) policy~\cite{beloglazov, maguluri-2012}, which is known to have shortcomings as discussed in \cref{sec:intro}.
-Then, based on the MSF policy, we develop the MSF Quickswap (MSFQ) policy for the setting where there are only class-$1$ and class-$k$ jobs in the system.
-We analyze the mean response time of our MSFQ policy in Section~\ref{sec:rt} and show response time performance improvements with analysis and simulations in Section~\ref{sec:sim}.
-Inspired by the improvements obtained with the MSFQ policy, we develop the Static Quickswap policy and the Adaptive Quickswap policy, each of which is a generalization of MSFQ to support general job class distributions.
+Then, based on the MSF policy, we develop the MSF Quickswap (MSFQ) policies for the setting where there are only class-$1$ and class-$k$ jobs in the system.
+We analyze the mean response time of an MSFQ policy in Section~\ref{sec:rt} and show response time performance improvements with analysis and simulations in Section~\ref{sec:sim}.
+Inspired by the improvements obtained with the MSFQ policies, we develop the Static Quickswap policy and the Adaptive Quickswap policy, each of which is a generalization of MSFQ to support arbitrary sets of job classes.
 We show that the mean response time performance of Static Quickswap and Adaptive Quickswap each compares favorably to MSF in simulations based on real datacenter traces in Section~\ref{sec:sim}.